dadarlodev/dadarlodev/README.md

 My name's Jordan.
 I'm a software developer and technical skills coach from Manchester, UK.
 In regards to personal projects, I work mainly with Python and have a vast interest in automation, machine learning and cyber security.

-Professionally, I support and guide software development students and apprentices.

 ---
 <div align="center">